The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Conclusion

+For two atoms, the ring spectrum can be derived analytically \cite{valiente2008two} in terms of scattering (real valued relative quasi-momentum $k$) and bound states (imaginary $k$).
+The bound states have only half the flux quantum compared to single atoms (like Cooper-pairs) and therefore interfere constructively when propagating through the ring at the degeneracy point.
+For very weak interaction, the oscillations in a simplified model of a ring without leads can be calculated from the energy difference of bound and scattering states at the edge of the Brillouin zone.
+We find that the analytic results matches the main oscillation period of the full numerical calculation.

-\rev{We show supplemental data for the first application: Inserting two potential barriers in the ring without interaction.
+\sectionappendix{Two potential barriers} \rev{We show supplemental data for the first application: Inserting two potential barriers in the ring.
+Here, we study this application without interaction.
 By introducing two potential barriers $\Delta$ symmetrically in the center of upper and lower arm of the ring, we can mimic the effect of flux on the oscillation periods. }

 We plot the density in source and drain against $\Delta$ in Fig.\ref{DeltaPlotsNA} without interaction ${U=0}$.
 The oscillation frequency follows nearly the same relation as for flux, but no destructive interference is observed.
 This suggest we are not in the tunneling regime, and potential barriers and weak link play the role of scatters, and do not induce a simple phase shift.